 The N90s has less developed ergonomics.
 It's the same as the N6006 and N8008.
 It can do everything you'll want it to do, but it won't always be as convenient as newer cameras, like the newer and much cheaper N75.

 Its funny to read the manual and sales brochures, because everything is pitched as "computerized" and even the stupid beeper is referred to as "an electronic beeper."
-Back in 1992, personal computers had just barely become common to electronics engineers, and were rare in normal people's homes. eMail and the Internet were only used by specialists.
+Back in 1992, personal computers had just barely become common to electronics engineers, and were rarely seen in normal people's homes. eMail and the Internet were only used by engineers at work.

-Regardless of the slight clumsiness compared to 2008's best film cameras like the F6, the results from the N90s are spectacular.
+Regardless of the slight clumsiness compared to 2014's best 35mm cameras like the F6, the results from the N90s are spectacular.
 The N90s gives perfect focus, perfect exposure and perfect flash fill, all by magic.
-The N90s may look like a 1980's VCR on the outside, but hums like the Internet inside.
+The N90s may look like a 1980's VCR on the outside, but hums like the magic of an iPhone inside.
 It has superb 3D matrix metering, and better flash exposure than newer cameras.

 The N90s was discontinued in May, 2001.
 You could still find it new in 2004, however the F100 cost just a little bit more new in 2004 ($900 vs. $700) and the F100 completely eclipsed the N90s.